struelensc/portfolio/README.md

 ## Purpose

-The purpose of this project was not only to create a space to house links to my project but also to practice using HTML and CSS by building a webpage from scratch.
+The purpose of this project was not only to create a space to house links to my projects but also to practice using HTML and CSS by building a portfolio from scratch.

 ## Goal